-People are just as nasty and manipulative as they were when you were a teenager.
+People can be just as nasty and manipulative as they were when you were a teenager.
 This goes without saying, really, that the phrase ‘You find out who your real friends are‘ is as true at 28 as it was at 15.
 I used to be a little pit of a pushover – not in a bad way – but I liked to keep the peace and just go with the flow of things, even if it wasn’t something I necessarily wanted to do.
 And people do take advantage of you when you have that mindset.
-I know two such people who did exactly that when I was around 21.
-They weren’t bad people – far from it – but I didn’t stand up for myself and what I wanted, and I was used as a result of that.
-All that changed when I met my now-Husband, and started prioritising my own happiness over keeping the peace.
-They didn’t like it, and eventually we lost touch completely, but I don’t think I’d change that.
+I’ve known people who did exactly that when I was younger.
+They weren’t bad people – far from it – but I didn’t stand up for myself and what I wanted.
+All that changed when I met my now-Husband, and learned to prioritise my own happiness over keeping the peace.
 I’m happier than I’ve ever been, with relationships that are based on mutual respect.
 And that is all that matters to me.
 The older I get, the more I prioritise my own happiness over keeping others happy.

 The older I get, the more confident I become.
 I used to really suffer with confidence issues.
 Still do, in fact.
 And it got to the point where my confidence issues was affecting my relationships with people, my weight, my ability to do my job properly.
 I was so overly consumed with what other people used to think of me, that I never actually thought about what I could do, but obsessed over what I couldn’t do or wasn’t doing.
 I don’t know what it is with aging, but I genuinely start to care less and less about other people opinions as I get older.
 And I don’t hold back with voicing mine, either.
 I simply can’t remain quiet now, if someone does or says something that annoys me.
 It’s simply better to get everything out in the open, than keep it bottled up.
 I’m not letting anything stop my new found confidence, and certainly not letting others get the better of me again.

 Success is only relative to those who put a value on it.
 Seriously, what does success even look like?
 You’re told as a teenager that success is doing well in your exams, going to college, getting a good job etc. But now as an adult, I class my successes in a completely different way; getting my son to eat all his food is a success, managing to sleep the entirety of one night is a success.
-To some people on my Husband’s side of the family, success is earning more than everyone else (And bragging about it at every opportunity they get).
-We sometimes need to remember that you can’t measure success by the size of your bank balance or having the best house on the street (again, people I know) but in terms of how happy your successes make you.
-I don’t earn as much as other people may, but I have far more ‘wealth’ in terms of the love of my Husband and son, than those people will ever know.
+To some people success is earning more than everyone else and then bragging about it.
+We sometimes need to remember that you can’t measure success by the size of your bank balance or having the best house on the street but in terms of how happy your successes make you.
+I don’t earn as much as other people may, but I have far more ‘wealth’ in terms of the love of my Husband and son, than those people will know.

 The only person you need to face up to is yourself.
 Seriously, why worry about the opinions of other people?
 When you’re younger, it feels like you need to try and please everyone around you.
 You don’t.
 The only person you should be aiming to please is yourself.
 Worry about what makes you and those closest to you happy, and don’t waste time on the rest.
 My sister always says ‘Lions don’t lose sleep over the opinions of sheep‘ and this is something I try to live my life by.
 Aim to create the life you want to live for yourself, and not one you think people expect of you.